pivotal/docs-tap/cli-plugins/insight/query-sbom-reports.hbs.md

 Firstly, query for a list of existing SBoM reports associated with an image, and when you have determined the unique identifier (UID) for an SBoM report, query for a specific SBoM report.

-Querying for a specific SBoM report returns all common vulnerabilities, exposures (commonly known as CVE), and packages for an image for a specific point in time with a specific vulnerability scan tool.
+Querying for a specific SBoM report returns all common vulnerabilities and exposures (CVEs), and packages for an image for a specific point in time with a specific vulnerability scan tool.

-The information returned is similar to the SBoM returned by the `tanzu insight image get --digest` command, however, the output returned is not for a specific point in time with a specific vulnerability scan tool.
+The information returned is similar to the SBoM returned by the `tanzu insight image get --digest` command.However, the output returned is not for a specific point in time with a specific vulnerability scan tool.
 For more information about querying for images, see the [What packages and CVEs does a specific image contain](query-data.hbs.md#example1) example.

 ## <a id='example1'></a>Query the database to retrieve an SBoM report

 1. Query for the list of all reports associated with an image.
-To fetch a specific SBoM report, you must determine the unique identifier (UID) for the SBoM report.
+To fetch a specific SBoM report, you must retrieve the unique identifier (UID) for the SBoM report.
 Use the unique identifier returned by this command in the next step.
 Run:

     ```console